Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > Two characters roll a success, one character rolls a stalemate, and one character rolls a failure.
 > After ignoring the stalemate and canceling out the one failure with one success, there remains one success.
 > As such, the group Stealth check is ruled a success.

+### Help

+When a character makes a skill check, others in their Adventuring Party may want to lend a hand.
+In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus.
+During combat, this help requires a Bonus Action.

 ### Probability